esign/laravel-email-whitelisting/README.md

 ## Usage
 This package is disabled by default.
 To enable it you may set the `EMAIL_WHITELISTING_ENABLED` env variable to `true`.
-This package ships with both a `config` and `database` driver out of the box.
+It ships with both a `ConfigurationDriver` and `DatabaseDriver` out of the box.
-You may use either of those by setting the `EMAIL_WHITELISTING_DRIVER` environment variable.

 ### Config
 You may define whitelisted email addresses for the config driver under the `mail_addresses` key.